 If Email Marketing feels like the right choice for you to start growing your music business, then you sir! are a smart person.

 The good news is that trying it out costs you nothing.

-GetResponse offers a very generous 30-day free trial all though the UX maybe a little bit more complicated then my other recommendations but, however, 30 days is a good amount time to learn, GetResponse offers an amazing amount of features including, creating Newsletters, Autoresponders, Landing Pages and Forms.
+GetResponse offers a very generous 30-day free trial all though the UX is a little bit more complicated then my other recommendations but, however, 30 days is more than a good enough amount of time to learn, GetResponse offers an amazing amount of features including, creating Newsletters, Autoresponders, Landing Pages and Forms.